 You tell us how you want to receive your benefit.
 We make sure that you get your money as soon as possible.

-Meet the team
+Meet your future team below.

 Most claims take around 6 months from lodgement date to completion.
 If your claim is more complex, it may take up to 12 months for your insurer to reach a decision.